1. Business first, people second

 11. Balance billing is our best friend—and your worst enemy

 You’ve likely heard of $100 Band-aids and $500 cotton balls showing up on medical bills.
 This happens thanks to a sneaky practice called “balance billing.”
 Here’s how it works: Hospitals have an arbitrary cost setting mechanism called a “charge master,” O’Leary explains.
 It sets the prices for the items and services provided by the hospital, is often wildly inflated from item to item, and varies by hospital.
 Then your hospital charges your insurance company that price, let’s say $500 for an aspirin.
 The insurer only pays back $20 for that aspirin.
 Instead of simply accepting the $20, the hospital holds you responsible for the difference of the inflated cost of $280.
 “Balance billing is at least unethical and often illegal,” she says.
 “Savvy patients demand detailed, itemized bills from their providers and check them carefully for errors.”
-For more info: Why a hospital bill costs what it costs.

 12. You shouldn’t pay your bill promptly

 That “due by” date?
 Nonsense, according to O’Leary.
 “Healthcare providers now send bills well before your insurance company has decided what part of the claim they will pay.
 The average person would think you owe that bill and should pay it,” she says.
 “Don’t!
 First, the cost is probably wildly inflated.
 Second, you need to know what the insurer is going to pay first before you do anything.”
 Her advice?
 Don’t pay a dime until you get an EOB (Explanation of Benefits) from your insurer that explains your claim and how much they are paying.
 (Here are 11 insider tips for your next trip that travel booking companies want you to know, but would never tell you!)

 13. You can ask us for a manual review